ibexa/documentation-developer/docs/index.md

 ## Welcome to the eZ Platform Developer documentation!

 This is the center for eZ Platform documentation for developers and system administrators.
 Here you'll find information about installing, administrating, managing, customizing and extending eZ Platform.
-The latest version is [v1.11.0](https://ezplatform.com/) ([Release Notes](releases/ez_platform_v1.11.0.md)), available on the eZ Developer Hub: <https://ezplatform.com/>
+For the latest release of eZ Platform, see the eZ Developer Hub: <https://ezplatform.com/>

 **New to eZ Platform?
 See [Get Started with eZ Platform](getting_started/get_started_with_ez_platform.md)**